ayushkumarshah/ayushkumarshah.github.io/_posts/2020-08-12-common-commands.md

 |||
 |--|--|
 |:Rg | Find word inside file
-|:BLines | Find all occurences of word in a giant file
+|:BLines | Find all occurrences of word in a giant file
 |:Lines | Same as above but search in all buffers
-|:History: | HOstory of commands ran in vim
+|:History: | History of commands ran in vim
 |:Ag | similar to Rg but
 |:Buffers | Search through buffers
 |> | Tab